Philip-Lucky/Disease-Risk-Prediction-MLOPS-Production-Ready-Project/README.md

 ##  AWS EC2 Deployment (Overview)

-This containerized setup is ready for an AWS EC2 `t2.micro` or `t3.micro` instance.
+This containerized setup is ready for an AWS EC2 instance.

 1. Launch an Ubuntu EC2 instance and open Port 8000 in your Security Group.
 2. SSH into the instance and install Docker.